kisakosa/BootcampRishon/README.md

 - **`models/`**: Contains the MongoDB schemas.
 Models define the structure of the data and interact with the database.
 - **`.env`**: Contains global parameters and environment variables.
 This file is used to store configuration settings like database connection strings, API keys, and other sensitive information.
 - **`public/css/styles.css`**: This file serves as global styling for all files.
+- **`utils/`**: Contains utility functions and helper methods that are used across the application.
+These functions are designed to be reusable and can perform common tasks such as data validation, formatting, and more.

 ## Tools and Libraries